Have you been told you have astigmatism?

 Are constant headaches and eyestrain impacting your life?

 Astigmatism is a common eye condition characterized by an irregular curvature of the cornea that causes blurry, fuzzy, or distorted vision.

 While astigmatism can certainly be a nuisance, there is no reason to suffer from it.
 It can be easily corrected with eyeglasses, contact lenses, or laser eye surgery.

-For astigmatism treatment, contact Memorial Eye Center - Oak Forest in Houston today!
+For astigmatism treatment, contact Memorial Eye Center - Oak Forest in Central Northwest today!

 How We Can Help